 This Prospectus includes forward-looking statements.
 The Company has based these forward-looking statements largely on its current expectation and projections about future events and financial trends affecting its business and operations.
 Words including, but not limited to "believe", "may", "will", "estimates", "continues", "anticipates", "intends", "expects" and similar words are intended to identify forward-looking statements.
 In light of the risks and uncertainties associated with forward-looking statements, investors should be aware that the forward-looking events and circumstances in this Prospectus may or may not occur.
-The Company's forward-looking statements.
+The Company's actual results could differ significantly from those anticipated in the Company's forward-looking statements.